 - Explore potential utilization of Blackboard Ally, a product that focuses on making digital course content more accessible, in content delivery processes.

 - Develop a library master plan that features spaces designed to meet students’ evolving learning and collaboration needs.

 - Leverage strategic planning stakeholder feedback, assessment data from the library’s User Experience Spaces Team, and an internal review of current library services to inform future directions for library programs, including space requirements and their ideal location in the library building.

 - Plan next-generation experiential learning environments with enhanced technology and programming that provide new opportunities in areas such as data visualization, virtual and augmented reality, and e-sports and complement other innovation-focused NAU initiatives, such as NAU’s boundaryless program and the NAU Virtual Reality Lab.

 - Provide a road map for holistic building analysis, planning and renovation, with a goal of providing an environmentally sustainable infrastructure that supports uninterrupted study and research while ensuring sound stewardship of physical collections.
 Incorporate universal design principles that support accessibility.

 - Improve the user experience of library services for various student groups.

-- Deliver resources and programming that support first-year and first-generation student success, such as online learning modules that instructors can embed into Blackboard Learn to introduce students to the library and library services and an online library orientation or tour.
+- Deliver resources and programming that support first-year and first-generation student success, such as online learning modules that instructors can embed into Canvas to introduce students to the library and library services and an online library orientation or tour.
 Collaborate with first-year and first-generation orientation programs to incorporate orientations to library; in orientations, include information on how library resources can offset book, equipment and other costs to students.

 - With Center for International Education and other campus partners supporting international students (including student groups), assess international students’ library needs.
 Conduct a collections review project focused on foreign-language and international materials; prioritize recommendations.